zekroTJA/shinpuru/docs/restapi/v1/restapi.md

 ##### Description

-Set the settings state of the Guild API.
+Set the settings state of the Guild Verification.

 ##### Parameters